Lordszynencja/LoG-Charter-RS/docs/manual.md

 Notes menu contains options for grid.

-You can change size of the grid, unit it\'s based on (note or beat), and use , and . to double/halve the grid size.
+You can change size of the grid, unit it's based on (note or beat), and use , and . to double/halve the grid size.

 # Guitar arrangement editing